MJHamar/BudgetSimple/initial_thoughts.md

 * two layered -> type and note ? -> unique for each instance

 ## exchanger
-* helps to megbecsül the current balance between currencies
+* helps to estimate the current balance between currencies

 _____